dawe/schist/Advanced.md

 ## Understanding NSBM

 scNSBM is based on Nested Stochastic Block Models (NSBM), a generative process based on the notion of group of nodes.
-Here, we use NSBM tu cluster cells in scRNA-seq experiments.
+Here, we use NSBM to cluster cells in scRNA-seq experiments.

 ### Bayesian approach
 The first step of a network analysis is the subdivision of nodes (or cells) into communities.
 In our situation this is achieved via Bayesian posterior probability, where **P(b|A)** is the likehood of generating a network _A_ with a partition _b_ and it is obtained according to